HomeBlog

 construction businesses use gps tracking apps

-Employee Tracking
+Employee tracking

 Construction businesses pay employees to be on the job site, working on assigned tasks.
 If an employee is on the clock but not at the designated job site, you’ll pay them for work they didn’t do.
 As a result, your company will bleed money and grapple with dwindling profits, which could ultimately send it to its deathbed.